Michelle Bello: Personal life

-As a young child at school in England, Bello's athletic abilities got her in the school netball, swimming and rounders teams.
-In addition to this, she also made time for the more musical side of her nature and learned to play the saxophone and piano.
+As a child at school in England, Bello's athletic abilities got her in the school netball, swimming and rounders teams.
+In addition to this, she also made time for the more musical side of her and learned to play the saxophone and piano.

 Bello's Nigerian father, Air Vice Marshal Abdullahi Bello (rtd.), was born in Jimeta, Yola, Adamawa State, and rose through the ranks to become the youngest Chief of the Air Staff in Africa in 1980.
 After 25 years of meritorious service he retired from the Nigerian Air Force.
 Her American/French-born mother, Sylvaline, is a prominent naturalised Nigerian arts advocate, promoting performance and visual arts at home and abroad as the Chairman of a Nigerian NGO called the Masoma Africa Foundation for the Arts.
 From a young age, Bello's mother exposed her to musicals, shows and movies which she always found entertaining.